stjude/proteinpaint/front/README.md

 # in another terminal
 cd ../front
-# will use
 npm run dev

-# NOTE: the public/index.html assumes a running PP server in localhost,
+# NOTE: the public/index.html will use https://proteinpaint.stjude.org as runproteinpaint({host}),
-# you can edit it to use a remote host such as https://proteinpaint.stjude.org
+# you can edit it to use localhost or another remote host
 ```

 ## Build and Publish